Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Discussion Future Work

 \section{Discussion \& Future Work}

-In this preprint, we formulated AsyncReasoning --- a training-free method that allows reasoning LLMs to think and write concurrently.
-Our preliminary experiments suggest that the proposed approach can indeed overlap thinking and writing and reduce thinking delays while giving more accurate answers than the non-thinking models.
-This allows LLMs to think longer and give more thoughtful answers in time-sensitive applications such as voice assistants, embodied agents, or safety-minded use cases.
+In this work, we formulated AsyncReasoning --- a training-free method that allows reasoning LLMs to think and write concurrently.
+Our preliminary experiments suggest that the proposed approach can indeed overlap thinking and writing and reduce user delays while giving more accurate answers than the non-thinking models.
+This lets LLMs think longer and give better answers in time-sensitive tasks such as voice assistants, interactive agents, or safety-minded inference.

-This leaves many interesting directions for further research and analysis.
-In future work, we will look more into strategies for mode-switching: determining when to pause writing the response and wait for more thoughts.
-We also plan to expand the scope of our experiments with additional models, task types, and comparison to non-training-free baselines.
-Among others, it would be interesting to quantify the method's ability to process asynchronous \textit{inputs}, such as task clarifications for voice assistants or environment readouts for agents.
-Additionally, we will work on integrating AsyncReasoning with vLLM~\cite{kwon2023efficient}.
+There are several directions for future research.
+First, it would be interesting to see if AsyncReasoning can be improved further with fine-tuning, and compare against baselines that require model training.
+This includes both fine-tuning/PEFT and ad-hoc ``control heads'' for mode switching.
+Another important direction is model safety: extending our initial setup to more comprehensive safety guardrails that use background reasoning to protect against a broader range of attacks.
+Additionally, we will work on integrating AsyncReasoning with SGLang~\cite{zheng2024efficiently} .